 Metal Properties: Hardness

-“Hardness” is a concept we use every day to compare objects: fresh bread vs. stale bread, a baseball vs. a softball, or a living room sofa vs. a park bench.
-In physics (and manufacturing) the definition is a bit more specific: hardness is a measure of a material’s ability to resist localized scratching or deformation by indentation at a specific loading location.
+“Hardness” is a concept we use every day to compare objects: fresh bread vs. stale bread, a baseball vs. a softball.
+In manufacturing the definition is a bit more specific: hardness is a measure of a material’s ability to resist localized scratching or deformation by indentation at a specific loading location.

 Our understanding of hardness and relative hardness between materials is key to manufacturing metal products.
 The correlation of hardness with other mechanical properties also makes it possible for us to predict, with a high degree of accuracy, the strength and ductility of a material without submitting it to destructive testing.